How Does Anxious Attachment Work And What Does It Mean?

 Getty

 They may be constantly looking for signs that they will be abandoned or that their partner does not care about them anymore— which can lead to feelings of unfulfillment in relationships.
+These unhealthy attachment behaviors can make it a struggle to engage in self-reflection or to separate past experiences from their current situation.
+They may lack the communication skills needed to express their emotions in a healthy way, which can lead to further negative behavioral patterns and feelings of isolation or abandonment.

 Most of us might model the same behavior with our children as was modeled to us.

-What that can mean is someone who develops an anxious attachment style in their childhood may be more likely to model that same behavior with their own children.
+What that can mean is someone who develops an anxious or disorganized attachment style in their childhood may be more likely to model that same behavior with their own children.
 The cycle may then continue on and on with each new generation of children until someone makes an effort to break the cycle and change their attachment style.

 We do want to note, however, that addressing these patterns can be easier said than done, and they can be difficult to tackle on your own.
 Simply becoming a parent and deciding that you're not going to act a certain way may not be enough for most to overcome what they've been through.
 That’s why online therapy, accountability support and more can be so vital as a secure attachment style is sought.

 If you are trying to address your attachment style to develop healthier relationships and model healthier patterns for your child, speaking with a mental health professional can help.
 Dismantling life-long relationship patterns can be very difficult to do on your own, and a professional can work with you to help you unpack your experiences and develop healthier relationships moving forward.
+That may include therapy, medication, or a combination of both.
+Talk to your primary health provider or seek a psychiatrist for medical advice, diagnosis, or treatment.

 Making time for therapy can be challenging, especially for parents with busy schedules and with young kids who can’t be left alone.
-With online therapy, you can meet with a therapist from the comfort of home, which may feel more convenient for many parents than commuting to an office for an appointment.
+With online therapy, you can meet with a therapist from the comfort of your home, which may feel more convenient for many parents than commuting to an office for an appointment.

 Takeaway

 Anxious attachment style can develop when a child receives inconsistent treatment from their caregiver.
-For adults, this attachment style can manifest as someone having low self-esteem or who needs a lot of reassurance in their relationships.
+For adults, this attachment style can manifest as someone lacking high self-esteem or who needs a lot of reassurance in their relationships.
 If you are living with an anxious attachment style and want to address it, online therapy can help.
 BetterHelp can connect you with an online therapist in your area of need.

 Grow your healthy relationships in therapy